 - Select the Snippet in the Snippet list on the left side of the TextExpander main window.

-- Click on in the toolbar, or use the Delete key on your keyboard.
+- Click on (displayed as a trash bin icon)in the toolbar towards the top-right of the window, or use the Delete key on your keyboard.

-Preview a Snippet’s expanded state in the TextExpander window by clicking the Preview (eye) button next to the Label field, or type Command + Return (Mac) key.
+Preview a Snippet’s expanded state in the TextExpander window by clicking the Preview (eye) button on the top right of your TextExpander Client, or type Command + Return (Mac) key.
 Particularly useful when creating date or time snippets, or snippets with other macros.
 (See Advanced Snippet Elements).